 Normal Results

-Normal findings are images of a healthy intestinal tract.
+Normal findings are images that show a healthy intestinal tract.

 What Abnormal Results Mean